Introducing the

 If you were approved for a Home Care Package before 12 September 2024, you are considered a “grandfathered” client.

-You will automatically transition to the Support at Home program on 1 November 2025, and your current care and funding arrangements will remain unchanged.
+You will have automatically transitioned to the Support at Home program on 1 November 2025, and your current care and funding arrangements will remain unchanged.
 Under the “no worse off” principle, if you don’t currently pay fees, you won’t be required to start.
 If you do pay fees, your contribution will stay the same.

 Your grandfathered status will continue unless a reassessment is needed due to changes in your care needs.
 If reassessed after 1 November 2025, your contribution may be adjusted to reflect your updated support needs.